Ultimate OSHAA 30-Hours Self-Care in Early Childhood & Special Education Diploma

 Leave the course with a personalised self-care strategy tailored to your role, ensuring continued application of learned techniques.

-The OSHAA 30-Hours Diploma in Self-Care in Early Childhood and Special Education is designed for individuals working in educational and caregiving roles who want to enhance their well-being while supporting young learners.
+The OSHAA 30-Hours Diploma in Self-Care in Early Childhood and Special Education is designed for individuals working in educational and caregiving roles who want to enhance their well-being while supporting young participants.
 This course is ideal for:

 - Early Childhood Educators – Teachers and caregivers working with young children who want to develop self-care strategies for maintaining emotional and physical well-being.